benadamstyles/making-of-history/contact.md

 ---

-If you'd like to get a hold of us, or if you have something that you’d like us to consider adding to the site, send us an e-mail at _admin@makingofhistory.com_ or tweet us at @MOHHistoryMade
+If you'd like to get a hold of us, or if you have something that you’d like us to consider adding to the site, send us an e-mail (_admin@makingofhistory.com_) or tweet us (@MOHHistoryMade).

 If you would like to submit content for the site, please read the FAQ page first.